NIKKOR 105mm F2.5

 One characteristic of manual focus lenses is as the focal length increases it gets harder to nail focus.
 As the focal length increases the depth of field decreases even when shooting at the same aperture (f-stop) of wider lenses.
 I have and use manual focus 24mm, 35mm, 50mm and 56mm adapted lenses on my Fujifilm bodies without much trouble nailing focus.
 But this lens with its ~158mm focal length (since I use a simple adapter and not a more costly focus reducer adapter) is a different story.
 Right away I found it much harder to nail focus.
 The slightest movement of the focus ring or camera movement (in me simply moving ever-so slightly) results in the focus peek markers in the EVF moving off the subject.
 But like all things, it just takes practice.
 I’m noticing more keepers as I use the lens more.
-Also, camera shake becomes more of an issue with the longer focal length.
-When using my Canon FD 24mm I can confidently hand hold the camera at approx 1/30 of second (as it has an effective focal length of 35mm).
-But with this ~158mm telephoto prime … I find I need to be closer to 1/250.
-It’s simply my shooting technique.
-I don’t have very steady hands and when I get into telephoto lenses that don’t have image stabilization, I notice it.
-But in fair lighting, shooting at approx f4 and 1/250 isn’t a problem.
+Also, camera shake becomes more of an issue with the longer focal length (should the body not have IBIS).
+When using my Canon FD 24mm I can confidently hand hold the camera (XT2) at approx 1/30 of second (as it has an effective focal length of 35mm).
+But with this ~158mm telephoto prime … I find I need to be closer to 1/250 (on the XT2).
+But on the XT4 with it’s IBIS I can handhold this lens down to 1/30 with great results.
+It’s simply working on shooting technique regardless of having a body with IBIS or not.
 I commonly use f4 because of the slight increase in depth of field and a noticeably sharper image.
 But in the right conditions and a successful focus … wide open @ f2.5 looks really good.